Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Your Fuji RAW Converter Editing Options

 Not all of these are available in every Fujifilm camera.
-The X-Pro3 added a large number to the list.
-I’m going to list everything here, but check your own camera to find out which ones are available to you.
+I will list everything here but check your camera to find out which ones are available to you.

 - REFLECT SHOOTING COND.: Creates a JPEG using the original settings from when the photo was taken.

-- FILE TYPE: Save your output as a JPEG (compressed) or TIFF (lossless).
+- FILE TYPE: Save your output as a JPEG (compressed), High Efficiency Image File (HEIF), or TIFF (lossless).
 The TIFF files are huge, especially the 16-bit (more tonal depth), but they allow for more processing options later on.

 - IMAGE SIZE: Change the dimensions of your final file.

 - IMAGE QUALITY: Useful for increasing/decreasing the quality of your final JPEG output.